-12 Friendsgiving Food Ideas to Make This Year’s Party Your Best Yet
+12 Friendsgiving Food Ideas to Make This Year’s Gathering Your Best Yet

-The key to a successful Friendsgiving is fun and delicious fall recipes.
-Lucky for you, you’re all set with these Friendsgiving ideas to please just about everyone.
+The key to a successful Friendsgiving is fun and delicious food ideas.
+Lucky for you, you’re all set with these Friendsgiving-ready recipes.

 With an abundance of fall recipes, there’s no shortage of Friendsgiving food ideas.
-But Friendsgiving is more fun when it’s kept simple and with some surprising party food ideas sprinkled in the mix.
-Sure, turkey is welcomed, but not always expected.
-(Try this Quick-Roasting Turkey with Thyme Butter if your Friendsgiving this year must include a turkey.)
+But Friendsgiving is more fun when it’s kept simple, with some surprising party food ideas sprinkled in the mix.
+Sure, turkey is welcome, but not always expected: Doesn’t everyone like the sides more, anyway?

 If You're Leaning Into Fall Recipes